alessandro-scalambrino/Mini-Facebook/README.md

 5. **Configure Database Credentials**:

    - Update the database credentials in `\facebook\commons\connection.php`
-## Project Information
+## Credits

 This project was developed as part of a collaborative effort at UniMi.
-It was a joint effort between Alessandro Scalambrino and Andrea Garofalo.
+It was a joint effort between [Alessandro Scalambrino](https://github.com/alessandro-scalambrino) and Andrea Garofalo.